SobolevvMaxim/ForecastApp-Android-/README.md

 ## Features

-- Load default city (Minsk) weather at first start
+- Load default city (Minsk) weather at first start or by user location
 - Get city forecast by name
 - Tap the city to choose it
 - Long tap to delete the city